Akron police investigating after 58-foot bridge goes missing - NewsBreak

 Investigators describe the bridge as a large Lego or erector set, that would be relatively easy to take apart.

 Detectives say the theft of the bridge was actually done in phases, beginning on Nov.
-3, when the thieves cleared the brush around the span and then removed all of the deck boards from the structure.Ohio singing group ‘Girl Named Tom’ wins ‘The Voice’
+3, when the thieves cleared the brush around the span and then removed all of the deck boards from the structure.Wednesday marks 54th anniversary of fatal Silver Bridge collapse

 Authorities have concluded the bridge has little recycling value, so their best guess is that the suspects are looking for someone in the market for a complete pedestrian bridge or the components of the bridge.